MicrosoftDocs/win32-pr.it-it/desktop-src/NetMgmt/odj-odj_policy_dns_domain_info.md

 ### <a name="name"></a>Nome

-Deve essere impostato su un nome di dominio NetBIOS.
+Deve essere impostato su un nome di dominio Netbios.

 ### <a name="dnsdomainname"></a>DnsDomainName